Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Large Language Model Safety

 \subsubsection{Value Benchmarks}

 Ensuring LLM alignment with human values is a critical challenge, addressed by several benchmarks assessing various aspects of safety, fairness, and ethics. \textbf{FLAMES} \cite{huang2024flames} evaluates the alignment of Chinese LLMs with values like fairness, safety, and morality through 2,251 prompts. \textbf{SORRY-Bench} \cite{xie2024sorry} assesses LLMs' ability to reject unsafe requests using 45 topic categories, while \textbf{CVALUES} \cite{xu2023cvalues} focuses on both safety and responsibility. \textbf{SafetyPrompts} \cite{sun2023safety} evaluates Chinese LLMs on a range of ethical scenarios.
-Despite their value, these benchmarks are limited by the manual annotation process.
-Additionally, the concept of ``\emph{fake alignment}" \cite{wang2024fake} highlights the risk of LLMs superficially memorizing safety answers, leading to the Fake alIgNment Evaluation (\textbf{FINE}) framework for consistency assessment. \textbf{SafetyBench} \cite{zhang2024safetybench} addresses this by providing an efficient, automated multiple-choice benchmark for LLM safety evaluation. \textbf{Libra-Leaderboard}\cite{li2024libra} introduces a balanced leaderboard for evaluating both the safety and capability of LLMs.
+While these benchmarks are valuable, they often focus on isolated, problematic queries, potentially leading to over-refusal in safe contexts.
+To address this, recent benchmarks have begun to incorporate contextual information. \textbf{CASE-Bench} \cite{sun2025casebench} pioneers this by using Contextual Integrity (CI) theory to formally describe the context of a query, evaluating whether an LLM's safety judgment aligns with human judgment under different contexts.
+This work reveals that context significantly influences human safety assessments and highlights mismatches in LLM behavior, especially in safe contexts.
+In parallel, creating high-quality, commercially-usable datasets is crucial for training robust safety guardrails. \textbf{AEGIS2.0} \cite{ghosh2025aegis} addresses this gap by providing a diverse dataset with a comprehensive taxonomy of 12 core and 9 fine-grained risk categories.
+It uses a hybrid data generation pipeline combining human annotation with a multi-LLM "jury" system, making it suitable for training commercial safety models.
+Furthermore, the concept of ``\emph{fake alignment}" \cite{wang2024fake} highlights the risk of LLMs superficially memorizing safety answers, leading to the Fake alIgNment Evaluation (\textbf{FINE}) framework for consistency assessment. \textbf{SafetyBench} \cite{zhang2024safetybench} addresses this by providing an efficient, automated multiple-choice benchmark for LLM safety evaluation. \textbf{Libra-Leaderboard}\cite{li2024libra} introduces a balanced leaderboard for evaluating both the safety and capability of LLMs.
 It features a comprehensive safety benchmark with 57 datasets covering diverse safety dimensions, a unified evaluation framework, an interactive safety arena for adversarial testing, and a balanced scoring system.
 Libra-Leaderboard promotes a holistic approach to LLM evaluation, representing a significant step towards responsible AI development.